What we know and don’t know about Trump’s deal to end the war in Gaza

 The negotiators in Egypt this week set up committees on multiple tracks to tackle the next steps in the overall plan, the regional source said.
 But active discussions on those topics will begin after the first phase of the deal, the source added.

-Netanyahu’s cabinet meeting will only discuss the first phase of the ceasefire deal and not Trump’s full framework, according to an Israeli source.

-Implementing the full framework of Trump’s plan would likely spark a revolt among the hard-line members of Netanyahu’s coalition.
+Implementing the full framework of Trump’s plan would likely spark a revolt among the hard-line members of Prime Minister Benjamin Netanyahu’s coalition.
 Itamar Ben-Gvir and Bezalel Smotrich, two far-right ministers, say Trump’s plan represents a defeat for Israel and could threaten government stability if the peace plan progresses.

 Meanwhile, Trump told Axios reporter and CNN analyst Barak Ravid that he plans to travel to Israel in the coming days.
 “They want me to give a speech at the Knesset,” he said.